Work in Community Care Skill Set

 Jobs and Skills WA: FREE community services courses

-FREE training to kickstart your career in caring — FEE FREE!
+FREE training to kickstart your career in caring — Fee-free!

 There's many job opportunities in the field of community care, which includes healthcare support and specialist areas such as social support.
 The Work in Community Care skill set will give you a great starting point to get into the industry, as it covers important areas such as first aid, communicating with diverse people, and customer service in a community care setting.